-- a.)
-Student Requests-- general mailing of information of campus wide interest shall be mailed to the special e-mail account sturequest@eureka.edu.
-When approved by SPS, based on policy guidelines, these e-mails are sent to appropriate distribution lists.
-The Student Senate President (via the stugovt account) shall have access to the system-wide e-mail lists. - b.)
-Faculty and staff shall have access to the system-wide e-mail lists.
-They should use these system-wide e-mail lists only for work-related communications.
-Personal or other types of mass e-mails should not be distributed via system-wide e-mail lists.
+- a) Student Requests-- general mailing of campus-wide interest shall be mailed to the special e-mail account sturequest@eureka.edu.
+When approved by the Dean of Students, based on policy guidelines, these e-mails are sent to appropriate distribution lists. - b) Faculty and staff authorized by the Provost or the CFO shall have access to the systemwide e-mail lists based on their specific roles and job related duties.
+They should use these system-wide e-mail lists only for their specific work-related communications.
+Personal or other types of mass e-mails should not be distributed via system-wide e-mail lists. - c) Faculty and staff members may request approval for any communication of campus-wide interest as follows: - On academic matters: send your request to provost@eureka.edu - On non-academic matters: send your request to cfo@eureka.edu